Film is love at first sight.

 I think interior design is not too far from filmmaking.
 It’s an art and a science.
 Watching films has made me experience so many emotions.
-Most of the time, I don’t understand the story but the film evokes feelings in me.
+Most of the time, I don’t understand the story, but the film evokes feelings in me.
 During the process of making my first film, I realised that I could apply my knowledge and design my ideas into a screenplay.

 I am grateful to have such opportunities to work in many roles in many different film projects.
-It definitely helped me to foresee the possibilities of making a film.
-We knew we were on a small budget but managed to create a film of a quality we are happy with.
+It definitely helped me foresee the possibilities of making a film.
+We knew we were on a small budget, but we managed to create a film of a quality we are happy with.
 I understood very well everyone’s roles and I considered it a collaborative effort, and that made me love the filmmaking process very much.

 In your opinion, what does it take to become a good filmmaker?